Antonio Escohotado: The investigation of the communist movement: The enemies of commerce. A moral history of property

 The process by virtue of which the commercial society re-emerges becomes more distinguished.
 This process is rejected and supported at the same time by numerous communist sects, and it culminates in the peasant wars of the Renaissance, while the Reformation and the Counter-Reformation converge in leaving behind the ideal of peasantry and propose to the good Christian to be far-sighted and prosperous.
-Two centuries of material accumulation followed, with Mandeville's Fable of the Bees as a compendium of his realism, and finally the great French Revolution as a battleground for liberals and authoritarians, followed by the Conspiracy of the Equals and its leader Babeuf.
+Two centuries of material accumulation followed, with Mandeville's Fable of the Bees as a compendium of his realism, and finally the French Revolution as a battleground for liberals and authoritarians, followed by the Conspiracy of the Equals and its leader Babeuf.
 This position was refuted by the writer María Elvira Roca Barea in a debate with the author at a conference organized by the Cajasol Foundation in Seville on the Spanish Black Legend.

 The first volume, published in 2008, was received by the specialized critics with practically absolute silence.
 The second volume, which appeared in 2013, had much more repercussion, especially on the Internet, which promoted it vigorously.
 On the other hand, the growing volume of data made it impossible to carry the research to the present day, as the author intended, since documenting the nineteenth century exceeded 700 pages, forcing the composition of a third volume.
 He then joked about his destiny to meticulously document one or another variant of fear: